Late talker: Outcomes

 Once late talkers enter kindergarten, most begin to catch up and present language ability within the typical talker range.
 Late talkers tend to demonstrate poorer language ability and be at the lower end of the normal range than typical talkers.
 Late talkers exhibit considerably lower scorers on language measures than typical talkers once they reach adolescence.
 Around 50 to 70% of children who experience LLE reach normal language level by the time they enter school.
 Their chances of successfully catching up decrease when language delay is still present by the time they are 3 years old.
 This is only the case for 5–8% of preschool children.

+Einstein syndrome

+"Einstein syndrome" is a term coined by economist Thomas Sowell in his 2001 book The Einstein Syndrome: Bright Children Who Talk Late to describe a subset of late talkers who demonstrate advanced abilities in analytical, mathematical, or musical domains despite delayed speech.
+The term references physicist Albert Einstein, who reportedly did not speak in complete sentences until age five.

+Sowell collaborated with speech-language pathologist Stephen Camarata of Vanderbilt University to study this population.
+Camarata's research found that while approximately 10% of toddlers are late talkers, only a small percentage have autism spectrum disorder, suggesting that late talking alone should not be considered diagnostic of autism.
+Characteristics associated with Einstein syndrome include exceptional visual-spatial reasoning, selective interests, strong-willed behavior, and a family history of relatives in analytical occupations such as engineering.

+Einstein syndrome is not a formal medical diagnosis and does not appear in the DSM-5.
+In a 2002 review in the Journal of Autism and Developmental Disorders, neurologist Isabelle Rapin described Sowell's "Einstein children" as "rare, extraordinarily gifted children" and acknowledged that providing a definite prognosis in very young children "is hazardous because it is so subject to error."
+However, some researchers have cautioned that the concept relies substantially on anecdotal evidence and that discouraging professional evaluation could negatively impact children who would benefit from early intervention.